Four-Wheel Carriages : General Information

 Early View At Peel Station

-This enlargement from a well-known image at Peel Station shows three four-wheelers, likely close-coupled by this stage and illustrates the purple lake and off-white livery as well as the roof-mounted oil lamp housings on what appear to be members of the “B”series judging by the vents above the droplights.
-On third class carriages there were two oil lamps which were shared across the three compartment, whereas on the first class carriages there were three, one for each compartment as the partitions were roof height.
+This enlargement from a well-known archival image at Peel Station shows three of the early four-wheel carriages, likely close-coupled by this stage, and illustrates the purple lake and off-white standard livery as well as the roof-mounted oil lamp housings on what appear to be members of the “B”series judging by the vents above the droplights.
+On the third class carriages there were two oil lamps which were shared across the three compartment, whereas on the first class carriages there were three, one for each compartment as the partitions were all to roof height (though the restored F.63 appears not to have been like this).
+The superb restoration of carriage F.68 appears to follow closely the original detail as shown here, being restored privately following purchase by the late Peter Rampton in 1975.

 Early View At Peel Station